mozilla/ecosystem-platform/docs/platform/sub-plat/coupons.md

 - **SUB_PLAT_DEV** - Use this account in test mode to configure coupons that can be used on localhost.
 - **Subscriotion Platform** - Use this account to configure coupons for production use.

+## Coupon validation

+- **$0 Invoices** - The system will allow a user to use a 100% off coupon whether it is a percentage or currency based discount
+- **Invoice Minimums** - Stripe has a list of minimum and maximum charge amounts.
+This means that a discount coupon that goes below/above the minimum/maximums allowed will not allow the user to complete the subscription process.
+[Stripe documentation](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts)
+- **Monthly Repeating Coupons** - Monthly repeating coupons can only be applied to subscriptions that are billed monthly or daily.
+This will ensure that the user has an accurate representation of future billings.
+Since the discount is applied to the invoice, monthly repeating coupons will not alter a yearly subscription unless they repeat for 13+ months.
+This is the same for 6 month subscriptions.

 [team page]: /ecosystem-platform/docs/process/integration-with-subscription-platform